Mindful Eating - raisin meditation

 My old friend, the raisin

-In an Introduction to Mindfulness class I led last week, we included a Mindful Eating exercise, focusing on eating a raisin - savouring its colours, shape, texture, smell and taste.
+In an introduction to mindfulness class I led last week, we included an eating with mindful awareness exercise, focusing on eating a raisin mindfully - savouring its colours, shape, texture, smell and taste.
 When we explore a raisin, eating it very slowly, we can notice how it changes and we are often surprised.
 How can there be so much to appreciate and notice in something so 'simple' as a raisin?
 This exercise can show us that, when we take a moment to stop and absorb the present, we can find beauty and wonder in the most unlikely places.

 We can also take time to consider how the item arrived in our hand.
 Taking a moment to consider the people involved in growing the raisin, or whatever it is, maybe picking it, transporting it.
 And then getting it into the shop and everything else that was involved in getting it to us.
 What a lot of people work to provide us with food.